3 fun facts about Etobicoke to know before moving there

 2. The area is very rich in history

-One thing is certain when moving to Etobicoke – the city is full of history.
+One thing is certain when moving to Etobicoke – the city is full of history, which your local movers in Toronto can help you discover on route.
 From the oldest home, dating back between 1802 and 1820, which is still standing, to the hidden cemetery that dates back to 1846, the city is full of surprising facts.

 a picture of a highway through a desert to represent one of the fun facts about Etobicoke